What is a mortgage rate?

 How is your mortgage rate determined?

-The interest rate of your mortgage can vary based on some personal factors that you may be able to control, as well as wider market factors that are not within your control.
+The interest rate you're offered on a mortgage will depend on both personal factors that you can control and market factors that are out of your control.

 Personal factors

-When lenders set the interest rate of a loan, one of the things they consider is the perceived risk of the loan.
+When lenders set the interest rate of a loan, they consider how much risk you pose as a borrower.
 The higher the perceived risk that you’ll default on the loan, the higher the interest rate the lender will charge to compensate for that risk.

-When setting rates, lenders use three main factors:
+When setting mortgage rates, lenders consider the following.

-• Income and debt.
-The more money you make and the lower your debt-to-income ratio, the less risky you look to lenders, helping you land a lower rate.
+• Income and debt: The more money you make and the lower your debt-to-income ratio, the more easily you’ll be able to afford to keep up with your mortgage payments.
+This can help you land a lower rate.

-• Credit score.
-Good credit shows that you can handle debt well, letting lenders offer a lower rate.
+• Credit score: Good credit shows that you have managed debts responsibly and make payments on time.
+As a result, lenders may offer a lower rate.

-• Down payment.
-The bigger your down payment, the more equity you’ll have in the home, and the less risk the lender has to accept by offering a loan, letting you get a lower mortgage rate.
+• Down payment: The bigger your down payment is, the more equity you’ll have in the home and the less risk the lender must accept by offering a loan.
+Making a larger down payment can help you get a reduced interest rate.

 Market factors